aaron-grau/curic/html-css/projects/aa_times/solution/README.md

 Now let's code the sections sidebar so that mobile users still have a way of navigating the many App Academy Times sections.
 Check out the screenshot for the `sections_sidebar`.

-- Copy and paste the html from the `sections_nav.html.erb` file into the `sections_sidebar.html.erb` file as a starting point.
+- Copy and paste the HTML from the `sections_nav.html.erb` file into the `sections_sidebar.html.erb` file as a starting point.
 - Take a look at the `sidebar.js` to see how the sidebar functions
 - Add the `<%= render partial: 'shared/sections_sidebar' %>` to the `_main_nav.html.erb` as a child of a button with `id="sections-sidebar-btn"`
 - In `_sections_sidebar.scss`, start with a selector to style the `opacity: 0` normally and `opacity: 1` when it has the additional `.expand` class